Whiskey and ice are very nice, but if you’re drinking from a normal glass, you need to level up.

 With luxury mouth-blown and hand-cut glass, this twist on the iconic Old Fashioned vessel adds a tight diamond pattern at the base and enough room to pour a double (amen!).
 The look is both old-world and modern, and a stunning example of how the craft of whiskey goes beyond distilling and into the ritual of pouring.
 The texture creates a delicate rainbow effect as the light refracts through the piece, bringing a grace to the sleek lines.
 At $90 a glass, you may try making those Old Fashioneds with the best whiskeys under $50.

-Uncommon Green takes your favorite places and puts them on glassware.
-While you can get your hometown or favorite city on a pint glass, coffee mug, and wine glass, or favorite is the whiskey glass.
-Holding 11.2 ounces, each glass depicts the city streets, neighborhoods, and latitudinal and longitudinal coordinates for the city.
+Well Told takes your favorite places and puts them on glassware.
+While you can get your hometown or favorite city on a pint glass, coffee mug, and wine glass as well, our favorite is the whiskey glass.
+Holding 11.2 ounces, each glass depicts the major streets, neighborhoods, and latitudinal and longitudinal coordinates for the city.
 These are great as gifts for people moving away or moving to a new place.

 No, you’re not drunk already, this glass is sitting on its side.
 The glass was designed to sit on its side in order to aerate whatever you’re drinking as you pour or swirl it around in the glass.
 In addition, the 50-degree angles on the bottom of the glass allow it to rock around, making it practically spill-proof — a good thing indeed after you’ve had one or five drams.

-Made of 100 percent Eastman Tritan plastic, these are indestructible whiskey glasses.
+Made of 100% Eastman Tritan plastic, these are indestructible whiskey glasses.
 If you’re one that likes to get a little rough (or take your whiskey to rough places), then these will be for you.
-With a lifetime warranty for scratching and cracking, the company is more than willing to back up their indestructible claim.
+With a lifetime warranty for scratching and cracking, the company is more than willing to back up its indestructible claim.
 Dishwasher and microwave-safe, these glasses also stay clear even after multiple washes.

 Article originally published by Jahla Seppanen on March 20, 2018.
-Last updated by Sam Slaughter on December 17, 2018.
+Last updated by Sam Slaughter May 2020.